fgardt/factorio-scanner/scanner/README.md

 ## Current limitations

-- rails, signals, stations and rolling-stock are not rendered at all
 - wires are not rendered
-- background is transparent, no grid
 - no alt-mode (so no recipes, inserter arrows, ...)
-- output image size is not limited so be careful with large blueprints
-- only blueprints will be rendered, no books or upgrade/deconstructon planners
+- only blueprints will be rendered (or only the selected blueprint from a book), no upgrade/deconstructon planners

 ## Setup